mehdyh59/UCAMB_SocialInfluence/README.md

 stats.py:
 this module does some data analysis based on the data collected from participants.
 This module makes use of data collected by the questionnaire as well as data crawled in Twitter to compute various statistics and draw summary charts.
 This module uses matplotlib.py, will be introduced shortly, library for drawing plots.

+Tweets_scrape.py:
+this module scrapes tweets from a particular participants or a group of participants and stores them on a local disk.
+It captures all information about a tweet, e.g. text, created_date, creator's ID, creator's screen name, whether or not it's retweeted, ... .

 Libraries: